FMCW Radar

 FMCW Radar Block Diagram

-The chirp signal Tx is generated in the transmitter shield and converted to an analog signal with the DAC.
+The chirp signal Tx is generated and converted to an analog signal with the DAC.
 Tx is then doubled and follows 2 paths :

 - Tx is amplified and sent to the ultrasonic transducer

-- Tx is sent to the receiving shield by using a jump wire between the transmitter DAC pin and the receiver ADC1 pin.
+- Tx is sent to ADC3 by using a jump wire between the DAC pin and the receiver ADC3 pin (A8).

-On the receiver shield, Tx goes through ADC1.
-The MEMS microphone receives a signal Rx which is amplified with a low noise amplifier (LNA) and goes through ADC2.
-This method is by no means optimal but it enables to send Tx and Rx signals to MATLAB from the same shield.
-The Tx and Rx signals are sent from the receiver shield to MATLAB.
+The MEMS microphone receives a signal Rx which is amplified with a low noise amplifier (LNA) and goes through ADC1.
+The digital Tx and Rx signals are both sent to MATLAB.

 The following signal processing is performed in MATLAB to measure the distance between the two shields :